Jeiwan/uniswapv3-book/src/milestone_3/slippage-protection.md

     ...
 ```

 When selling token $x$ (`zeroForOne` is true), `sqrtPriceLimitX96` must be between the current price and the minimal $\sqrt{P}$ since selling token $x$ moves the price down.
-Likewise, when selling token $y$, `sqrtPriceLimitX96` must be between the current price and the maximal $\sqrt{P}$ because price moves up.
+Likewise, when selling token $y$, `sqrtPriceLimitX96` must be between the current price and the maximal $\sqrt{P}$ because the price moves up.

-In the while loop, we want to satisfy two conditions: full swap amount has not been filled and current price isn't equal to `sqrtPriceLimitX96`:
+In the while loop, we want to satisfy two conditions: the full swap amount has not been filled and the current price isn't equal to `sqrtPriceLimitX96`:
 ```solidity
 ..
 while (